DaniloVlad/Drone/README.md

     sudo apt-get install pigpio

-Next configure the pi as a wireless access point: https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md
+Next configure the pi as a [wireless access point](https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md)

 (Set the IP to 192.168.4.1 for the code to work out of box)